HTML Website Exercise/Quiz:

 · Create a Canadian History background story

-· Create 8 pages for the Canadian History online story book
+· Create 8 pages for the Canadian History online storybook

-· Look for story book in library
+· Look for a storybook in the library

 · Create your own story in a team